Demographics of Spain: History

+The 2000s were characterised from a huge economic boom caused mainly by lower interest rates after adopting the Euro, resulting in the number of migrants skyrocketing from 924,000 in 2000 to 5,6 million in 2010, mostly from Africa, South America and Europe.
+Thus, Spain saw large-scale migration from its former colonies for the first time.
+Then, the economic crisis of Spain in 2008–2014 resulted in an emigration of hundreds of thousands of migrants.
 During the early 2000s, the mean year-on-year demographic growth set a new record with its 2003 peak variation of 2.1%, doubling the previous record reached back in the 1960s when a mean year-on-year growth of 1% was experienced.
 In 2005 alone, the immigrant population of Spain increased by 700,000 people.
 The arrival of migrating young adults was the main reason for the slight increase in Spain's fertility rate.
 From 2002 through 2008 the Spanish population grew by 8%, of whom 75% were foreign.

+After 2018, the population began to grow again, thanks to the growth of immigration from abroad, despite negative fertility.
+Despite growing population, Spain is struggling with a declining population in rural areas (Empty Spain).

+In 2020s, due to the Democratic Memory Law, which allowed hundreds of thousands of descendants of Civil War exiles to regain Spanish citizenship, many Latin Americans of Spanish descent obtained Spanish citizenship and some of them have moved to Spain.
+The 2020s have been characterised by a large growth of immigration in Spain, especially in provincial capitals and large cities.
+Since 2022, more than 1,6 million people have moved to Spain.

+Spain has a low fertility rate of only 1,11 as of 2025.
+The number of births in Spain declined from 420,000 in 2015 to 321,000 in 2025.
+Though immigration has contributed to a small increase in the birthrates in 2025, the number of births to mothers under 25 years old in Spain is decreasing.
+Conversely, the share of births to mothers above the age of 40 has increased.

+Also, due to the high immigration rates of Spain, many people are being naturalised every year.
+In 2025, 299,732 residents of Spain acquired the Spanish nationality, including 142,000 residents from South American countries.

 Population

 Note: Crude migration change (per 1,000) is a trend analysis, an extrapolation based on average population change (current year minus previous) minus natural change of the current year (see table vital statistics).
 Average population is an estimate of the population in the middle of the year and not at the end of the year.

 Population growth

 Birth and death rates and natural changes of Spain in 1950–2012.